How To Use Fabric Softener?

 When should you use fabric softener and when should you avoid it?
 As previously stated, fabric softeners work especially well for towels.
 However, because of the chemicals in fabric softener, you should definitely avoid it when washing clothes for people with sensitive skin or when washing baby clothes.
 If you’re prone to allergies, you may find the scents used in fabric softeners a little strong, too so beware.

-A word of caution!
+__A word of caution!
 Fabric softener is added in the rinse cycle (not the wash cycle) because a good wash cycle would remove the chemical residue left behind by fabric softener (the chemicals that make clothes softer).
 Fabric softeners are not great for your washing machine either.
 Over time they can cause a gunky buildup that affects the performance of the machine.
-Maybe switching to non-toxic or natural detergents is more up your alley!Take all of this into consideration when deciding if you should use fabric softener or not!

 The moment we’ve all been waiting for.
 How to use it?
 It depends on which type of washer you have, but it is definitely simple!